 System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights Law Enforcement and Regulatory Bodies In some circumstances the Practice may be legally required to share personal information with law enforcements and regulatory bodies (without the consent of the data subject) such as: the Police; Courts of Justice; HMRC and DVLA for the purposes of prevention or detection of crime; apprehension or prosecution of offenders; the assessment or collection of any tax or duty or, of any imposition of a similar nature.
 GPs are obliged to notify the DVLA when fitness to drive requires notification but an individual cannot or will not notify the DVLA themselves, and if there is concern for road safety, which would be for both the individual and the wider public.
-The Practice will review each request based on its merits before deciding whether to release information to the 'relevant authorities'.
-The source of the information shared in this way is your electronic GP record.
-All records held by the Practice will be kept for the duration specified in the Records Management Codes of Practice for Health and Social Care .
+All records held by the Practice will be kept for the duration specified in the Records Management Codes of Practice for Health and Social Care.
 Article 6(1) (c) - processing for legal obligation; Article 6(1) (e) - public interest or in the exercise of official authority.
-Article 9 (2) (G) - the processing is necessary for reasons of substantial public interest Related Legislation: There are a variety of acts which place responsibilities on health providers to provide information for law enforcement and regulatory bodies.
+Article 9 (2) (G) - the processing is necessary for reasons of substantial public interest If you wish to exercise any of your rights please contact the Practice (data controller) or the DPO and your request will be carefully considered.
+Right to complain: If you are dissatisfied with the way the Practice processes your data, you have the right to appeal/complain.
+You may raise the issue with the Practice's Data Protection Officer, contact details are given at section 6, or if not satisfied, with the Information Commissioner (ICO), whose contact details are given at section 8.
 This sharing is a legal and professional requirement and therefore there is no right to object.
 Personal data processed these purposes are exempt the first data protection principle (processed lawfully, fairly and in a transparent manner).
 Right to complain: If you are dissatisfied with the way the Practice processes your data, you have the right to appeal/complain.
 You may raise the issue with the Practice's Data Protection Officer, contact details are given at section 6, or if not satisfied, with the Information Commissioner (ICO), whose contact details are given at section 8.